You’ve probably been Googling the heck out of Amy Porterfield’s flagship program Digital Course Academy (DCA).

 But Amy releases a ton of great free training before she launches, which will help you regardless of whether you enroll!

-This year (2020), she launched The Digital Course Kickstarter: A 30-Day Bootcamp for course creators an entire month in advance of her course enrollment.
+In 2020, she launched a 30-day bootcamp for course creators an entire month in advance of her course enrollment.

 When does Digital Course Academy start?

-Once the 12 weeks are over, you’ll be added to her Insider’s Club Facebook group, and you’ll have access to the entire library of training materials in the DCA member portal, so you can revisit any assets you need to as you work through the course.
+Once the 12 weeks are over, the Facebook group gets archived, but you’ll still have access to the entire library of training materials in the DCA member portal, so you can revisit any assets you need to as you work through the course.

 The start date can change each year, so be sure to check this post for updates, or feel free to email me at firstname.lastname@example.org if you have any questions not answered here!